msharp/spree-shipping-csv/README.md

 To install, add to Gemfile:

-	gem 'shipping_csv', :git => 'git://github.com/msharp/spree-shipping-csv.git', :branch => '0.60.x'
+	gem 'shipping_csv', :git => 'git://github.com/msharp/spree-shipping-csv.git'

 And update your bundle:

 	bundle update

-If you want to alter the output of the CSV file, define your own methods in
+To alter the output of the CSV file, you can define custom output format in:

-    /app/helpers/admin/shippingdocs_helper.rb
+    {Rails.root}/public/shippingdocs/output_override.json

+This allows 3 modes of output:

+    :order          # 1 line per order
+    :line_item      # 1 line per line item
+    :per_item       # 1 line per ordered item

+Examples are available in this extension.

+TODO
+    - more information here about how to customise the output.
+    - tests (at least for output format file)